dirac-institute/sorcha/docs/configfiles.rst

 Configuration File
 =====================

 ``Sorcha`` uses a configuration file to set the majority of the various required and optional parameters as well as providing the ability to turn on and off various calculations and filters applied to the input small body population.
-Details about the various settings and options available in the configuration files are described in the  :ref:`inputs`, :ref:`filters`, :ref:`ephemeris_gen`, and :ref:`output` pages.
+Details about the various settings and options available in the configuration files are described in the  :ref:`inputs`,:ref:`ephemeris_gen`, :ref:`post_processing' and :ref:`output` pages.

 The configuration file is using the Windowst INI file format.
 The configuration file is formatted into distinct sections with headers.
 The headers are enclosed in squarebrackets ([]).
 Below each header are the asosciated configuration variable key pair (e.g. configvariablename = value).
 Any lines started with '#' are considered comments and ignored when parsing the cofiguration file.